Biliary Colic

 What Are the Treatments for Biliary Colic?

-• Laparoscopic Cholecystectomy - This minimally-invasive procedure involves creating small incisions on the abdomen through which a camera (laparoscope) and surgical instruments are inserted to remove the gallbladder.
+• Laparoscopic Surgery - This minimally-invasive procedure involves creating small incisions on the abdomen through which a camera (laparoscope) and surgical instruments are inserted to remove the gallbladder.
 Benefits include lesser pain, small scars and a faster recovery.

-• Open Cholecystectomy - This procedure is usually undertaken when the gallbladder is severely inflamed or if conditions are not suitable or safe for the laparoscopic approach e.g., previous surgery.
+• Open Surgery - This procedure is usually undertaken when the gallbladder is severely inflamed or if conditions are not suitable or safe for the laparoscopic approach e.g., previous surgery.
 Here, the surgeon creates an incision of 10-15cm in the abdomen for gallbladder removal.

 There is no effective medicines or medical treatment for biliary colic or symptomatic gallstones.